Language-based Audio Moment Retrieval: Experiment

 \subsection{Model Configuration}

 \textbf{Proposed model}.
-We trained AM-DETR using Clotho-Moment.
-To investigate the impact of the feature extractor, We used three feature extractors, CLAP~\cite{elizalde2024natural}, VR, and VR without contrastive learning.
-Here, VR is an audio retrieval model consisting of VAST~\cite{chen2024vast} and RoBERTa~\cite{liu2019roberta}, which is trained with our large-scale dataset and significantly outperforms CLAP in the Clotho benchmark~\cite{munakata2024dcase}.
+To investigate the impact of the feature extractor, we used two feature extractors, CLAP~\cite{elizalde2024natural} and VR~\cite{munakata2024dcase}.
+VR is also a conventional audio retrieval model consisting of VAST~\cite{chen2024vast} and RoBERTa~\cite{liu2019roberta}.
+To confirm whether pre-training of encoders based on contrast learning is effective in AMR, we also used VAST and RoBERTa without contrastive learning as the feature extractors.
 For comparison, we used the sliding window with 1, 4, and 7-second window lengths.
 The hyperparameter settings of the DETR-based network followed~\cite{moon2023query}.
 Both Transformer encoder and decoder consisted of two stacks of attention layers with 256 units and eight heads, and the dimension of the feed-forward layers was set to 1024.
 We used AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of \(1 \times 10^{-4}\) and trained the models for 100 epochs with a batch size of 32. \\ \textbf{Baseline}.
-We used a model combining the existing audio retrieval model with the sliding window as a baseline.
+To measure how much AM-DETR trained with Clotho-Moment improves AMR performance by capturing time dependence, we prepared a baseline model using an existing speech retrieval model without training for AMR.
+The baseline model is a combination of the existing audio retrieval model~\cite{elizalde2024natural} with the sliding window.
 To obtain audio moments, the baseline measures the similarities between audio and text embeddings for each window frame and then binarizes the similarities by comparing them to a threshold.
 The confidence score is defined as the average similarity within the moment.
 To improve performance, we applied a median filter to the resulting binary sequence.
 The threshold for the binarization and the length of median filters were tuned with the validation split of Clotho-Moment.